What is step?

 a platform comprising multiple software components:

-a central controller which orchestrates the execution of automation scenarios and serves a web application used for scenario design and results analysis
+- a central controller which orchestrates the execution of automation scenarios and serves as a web application used for scenario design and results analysis

-a framework which provides developers and testers with various APIs and libraries:
+a framework that provides developers and testers with various APIs and libraries:

 The following screenshot will give you an idea of what the execution of an automation scenario looks like in step.
 It provides all means necessary for technical as well as non-technical users to design and execute automation scenarios.